rcushen/rcushen.github.io/_posts/2019-04-14-neural-network-overfitting.md

 ![activity_tsne](/assets/activity_tsne.png){:class="img-responsive" border=0}

-This \(t\)-SNE transformation suggests that some points should be simple to classify, while others are almost indistinguishable from similar activities.
+This t-SNE transformation suggests that some points should be simple to classify, while others are almost indistinguishable from similar activities.
 We should not be surprised: sitting and standing are likely to generate almost identical accelerometer readings.
 Nevertheless, let's see how modelling fares.

-### Neural Network Models
+## Neural Network Models

 We now build a neural network clasification model, using varying architectures.